slimtoolkit/slim/README.md

 	You can get the port number either from the `docker ps` or `docker port <CONTAINER_ID>` commands.
 The current version of DockerSlim doesn't allow you to map exposed network ports (it works like `docker run … -P`).

-	If you set the `http-probe` flag then `docker-slim` will try to call your application using HTTP/HTTPS: `./docker-slim build my/sample-node-app --http-probe`
+	If you set the `http-probe` flag then `docker-slim` will try to call your application using HTTP/HTTPS: `./docker-slim build --http-probe my/sample-node-app`

 5. Press any key and wait until `docker-slim` says it's done